Real-Skill/javascript-tasks/README.md

 ##Exercise 5 : Angular filters

 The goal of this exercise is the creation and use simple filters.
+It also introduces regular expressions.

 ###Before you start, please refer to:
 * [angularjs-filters](https://egghead.io/lessons/angularjs-filters)